skip to content

 Figure 6 The Interactive Work tab listing the container we just made.
 Useful buttons regarding the container's management are also indicated.

-This will open a traditional linux terminal in the main window of the launcher tab, and a smaller window to its left with graphical directory navigation.
-Be aware that these windows are not linked -- moving to a different directory in one window does not move you to that directory in the other.
+This will open a traditional linux terminal in a new minitab (see Figure 9).
+Be aware that the linux terminal minitab and the graphical navigation window are not linked, so moving to a different directory in one window does not move us to that directory in the other.

-Figure 8 The terminal and navigation windows.
+Figure 9 The terminal minitab and graphical navigation window.

-mkdir workspace/Temporary/[your_username]/scratch/LockmanHole
+mkdir workspace/Temporary/your_username/scratch/LockmanHole

-mkdir workspace/Storage/[your_username]/persistent/LockmanHole
+mkdir workspace/Storage/your_username/persistent/LockmanHole

-SciServer has direct access to archived data, and we know which Obs ID we want, so we can copy it over easily and uncompress it.
+SciServer has direct access to archived data, and we know which Obs ID we want, so we can copy it over easily and uncompress it:

-cd workspace/Temporary/[your_username]/scratch/LockmanHole
+cd workspace/Temporary/your_username/scratch/LockmanHole

 mkdir -p 0123700101/ODF

-cp /FTP/xmm/data/rev0/0123700101/ODF/* 0123700101/ODF
+cp /home/idies/workspace/headata/FTP/xmm/data/rev0/0123700101/ODF/* 0123700101/ODF

 cd 0123700101/ODF